 I must admit there were many tears, but somehow we managed by sharing the load and it became a very successful operation.
 Thankfully it did get easier as time went on.

-How were society’s expectations different to today for working women?
+How were society’s expectations different from today for working women?

 Jackie: There wasn’t the same pressure and expectation on women, and many chose to stay at home.
 Houses were far more affordable, and we didn’t have all the trimmings that go with life today, so financially it wasn’t as necessary for women to work.